BroadcomMFD/dbm-db2-for-zowe-cli/samples/python/README.md

 # DBM-Db2: Python Sample
-This folder contains the sample script that explains how to use the DBM-Db2 Plug-in with Python.
+This folder contains the sample script that explains how to use the DBM for Db2 Plug-in for Zowe CLI with Python.
 The sample comprises of the following assets:
 - Schema promotion script
 - Requirements file
 - Work files